nazlicanto/PCB-Defect-Detection-Segmentation/README.md

 ## Usage

--Set up the environment and install the necessary packages.
+1. Set up the environment and install the necessary packages.
--Import the required libraries.
+2. Import the required libraries.
--Define the data transformations and create a custom dataset class for loading the data.
+3. Define the data transformations and create a custom dataset class for loading the data.
--Set up the training arguments and define the metrics for evaluation.
+4. Set up the training arguments and define the metrics for evaluation.
--Train the Segformer model using the Hugging Face's Trainer class.
+5. Train the Segformer model using the Hugging Face's Trainer class.
--Perform inference on the validation set and visualize the segmentation results.
+6. Perform inference on the validation set and visualize the segmentation results.

-####  `defect_seg.ipynb:` The main Jupyter notebook containing all the scripts for the project.
+#### The main Jupyter notebook containing all the scripts for the project: `defect_seg.ipynb:`

 ## Results